AngularClass/dope-docs/README.md

   * This is the markdown for your Docs entry route.
 Will be the landing page */
   entryMarkdown: `# My Teams' Components`,

   /*
+  * Any NgModules your NgModule will need.
+Great if your project is a library
+  * and depends on the host app for these modules
+  */
+  ngModuleImports: [
+    FormsModule
+  ],
+  /*
   * This function must return all the modules in your app that have docs.
   * Above is an example of how to do so pragmatically using webpack`s `require.context`.